25 English Idioms With Their Meanings

 - Give someone a hand:

 If you ever need help from someone, ask them to give you a hand.
-It translates as asking them to assist you in the task you are doing.
+It translates as asking them to assist you in your task.
 It could be as simple as moving the couch to the other side of the room.

 - Know something like the back of your hand: